-I didn’t believe in Santa as child.
-Like everywhere else, Trinidad has the usual Christmas carols, Christmas pop songs along with our local Christmas music know as Parang.
-On street corners during the festive season, there would be men dressed as Santa but they never look like the Santa on the tele or in books.
-Additionally, my mother involved me in the gift buying and gift wrapping for the family.
-She and I lived with her mum and her siblings.
-It was an extended family setting.
-Mum would wake me up very early on Christmas morning and I’d go around to my uncles’ flat and deliver the presents she bought.
-Later in the day other family members and friends would drop in at various points during the day.
+I didn’t believe in Santa as a child.
+Like everywhere else, Trinidad has the usual Christmas carols, Christmas pop songs but we also have our local Christmas music known as Parang.
+On street corners during the festive season, there would be men dressed as Santa but they never looked like the Santa on the tele or in books.
+Furthermore, my mother involved me in the gift buying and gift wrapping for the family.
+She and I lived with her mum and her siblings, in an extended family setting.
+My expat Christmas experiences have been so different.

-For drinks we had Sorrell which is non-alcoholic and is a lovely vibrant red just like the colour of the season, along with Punch de Creme which is alcoholic.
+For drinks we had Sorrell which is non-alcoholic and is a lovely vibrant red just like the colour of the season.
+There also Punch de Creme which is alcoholic.
 I reckon Punch de Creme is a bit like egg nog.
-While there wasn’t the mystery and magic behind Christmas, as it was more about the religious side of things, the Christmas of my childhood was a fun, festive and full of happy family memories.
+Although there wasn’t the mystery and magic behind Christmas, as it was more about the religious side of things, the Christmas of my childhood was a fun.
+It was festive and full of happy family memories.

 As an expat, I miss the joy of having family and friends around during the Christmas season.
 My first Christmas in England was one of the best!
 I still lived with my mate’s family in Cambridgeshire and I was employed by Cambridge University.
-Christmas 2001 was full of house parties, dinner at Kings’ College, champagne reception at Downing College, sparking wine and claret at the ready.
+Christmas 2001 was full of house parties, dinner at Kings’ College, champagne reception at Downing College, sparkling wine and claret at the ready.

-One becoming a wife, then mother, Christmas is now a more insular experience.
+On becoming a wife, then mother, Christmas is now a more insular experience.
 Many of my Trini friends fly home for the season and I usually see few of other friends before the madness of Christmas preparations set it.
-Then its batten down the hatches, untill the New Year.
+Then, its batten down the hatches, untill the New Year.

 Now our little family feels complete and there’s never a dull day.
 My Christmas PRESENT is one with Hubby, my two kids, good food, lots of cuddles, fun and SHOPPING.